 (3) Subsection (1) does not apply to the recording, use or divulging of statistical or other information that could not reasonably be expected to lead to the identification of any person to whom it relates.

+[Section 8 amended by No. 4 of 2008 s.
+80(2).]

+8A.
+Disclosure of exempted matter under Freedom of Information Act 1992

+A person who has exercised, or intends to exercise, a power under this Act affecting another person is not required under any enactment or other law to give to that person notice of the grounds on which, or the reasons for which, the power is, or will be, exercised if giving that notice would involve the disclosure of information that is exempt matter under the Freedom of Information Act 1992 Schedule 1 clause 5.

+[Section 8A inserted by No. 4 of 2008 s.
+9.]

 9. Protection from liability

 The Commissioner, a member of the police force or an officer of the Department is not liable in civil proceedings for anything done or omitted to be done, in good faith, in the performance or purported performance of a function under this Act.

+9A.
+Delegation by the Commissioner

+(1) The Commissioner may delegate any of the following powers or duties of the Commissioner —

+(a) to approve a form under section 46 or 49; or

+(b) a power or duty under section 10A, 47(1)(b), 58, 63(2)(a) or 80,

+as is specified in the delegation, to —

+(c) an officer of the Department; or

+(d) a police officer who is specified, or is of a rank specified, in the delegation.

+(2) The Commissioner may delegate any power or duty of the Commissioner under section 67, 67A or 81 as is specified in the delegation, to an officer of the Department.

+(3) The delegation must be in writing signed by the Commissioner.

+(4) A person to whom a power or duty is delegated under this section cannot delegate that power or duty.

+(5) A person exercising or performing a power or duty that has been delegated to the person under this section, is to be taken to do so in accordance with the terms of the delegation unless the contrary is shown.

+(6) Nothing in this section limits the ability of the Commissioner to perform a function through an officer or agent.

+[Section 9A inserted by No. 4 of 2008 s.
+10.]

 10. Commissioner to keep register of licences

 (1) The Commissioner is to cause to be kept, in a form determined by the Commissioner, a register of the following information in relation to each licence issued —

-(a) the type of licence;
+(a) the type and, where relevant, the class, of licence;

 (b) the name and business address of the licensee and where the licence is held on behalf of a partnership or body corporate, the name (including, where relevant, the business name) and address of the partnership or body corporate;